entigolabs/entigo-infralib-agent/README.md

 * location - location used when creating gcloud resources [$LOCATION]
 * zone - zone used in gcloud run jobs [$ZONE]
 * google-application-credentials-json - optional, gcloud service account credentials JSON string [$GOOGLE_APPLICATION_CREDENTIALS_JSON]
+* oracle-region - oracle cloud region used when creating oracle resources [$OCI_REGION]
+* oracle-compartment-id - oracle cloud compartment ocid where resources are created, selects the oracle provider when set [$ORACLE_COMPARTMENT_ID]
 * role-arn - role arn for assume role, used when creating aws resources in external account [$ROLE_ARN]
 * rotate-credentials - optional, generate new credentials for an existing service account, default **false**. **Warning!** This will delete any previous keys. [$ROTATE_CREDENTIALS]
 * trust-role - optional, instead of generating keys adds a trust relationship in AWS role or allows impersonation of the service account in GCloud.
 Value needs to be arn for AWS and full principal for GCloud, e.g. `serviceAccount:email` or `user:email`. [$TRUST_ROLE]